anisomorphic/RDCSS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  return r;<br/>
 }<br/>

+Where word_t designates a type that is the size of a memory word.

 RDCSS is restricted in that: a) only the location a2 can be subject to an update, b) the memory it acts on must be partitioned into a control section (within which a1 lies) and a data section (within which a2 lies), and c) the function returns the value from a2 rather